RyuZhihao123/Plant-Recon-25/README.md

 ### Usage

-- Please install IDEs (include **Unity** 2022.3.10f1+ and **PyCharm**). then you can directly open the [[code folder]](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxPlantModeling) to execute the program.
+- Please install IDEs (include **Unity** 2022.3.10f1+ and **PyCharm**). then you can directly open the [[code folder]](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxPlantModeling) to easily run the program.

 - Please refer to this [latex](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25) document for more explanations about the usage.